comitanigiacomo/cyberSecurity/underTheWire/century.md

 The password for Century10 is the 161st word within the file on the desktop.

-I firstly used `Get-Content` to obtain the file content as a single strng.
-Then i divide it in an array of word using `.Split`.
-In the end i searched for the right word, remembering that indexes start from 0
+I'll use `Get-Content` to obtain the file content as a single string.
+Then, I'll split it into an array of words using `.Split()` and retrieve the 161st word.

 ```
 cmd : (Get-Content .\Word_File.txt -Raw).Split()[160]

 pierid
 ```
+The word is `pierid`.

     pierid